Karmapa

 The Karmapa Tulku lineage of the Gyalwa Karmapa is the oldest among the major incarnating lineages of Tibetan Buddhism, established in 1110 CE by the 1st Karmapa, Düsum Khyenpa.

 Karmapa means "the one who carries out buddha-activity", or "the embodiment of all the activities of the buddhas".
 A total of 17 Karmapa manifestations have incarnated after their predecessors predict their own rebirths in detailed letters.

-Their honorific titles include His Holiness the Gyalwa Karmapa (རྒྱལ་བ་, and more formally as Gyalwang (རྒྱལ་དབང་ཀརྨ་པ་) The Karmapa is the head of the Karma Kagyu, the largest sub-school of the Kagyu school, itself one of the four major schools of Tibetan Buddhism.
+Their honorific titles include His Holiness the Gyalwa Karmapa (and more formally as Gyalwang The Karmapa is the head of the Karma Kagyu, the largest sub-school of the Kagyu school, itself one of the four major schools of Tibetan Buddhism.

 The main seat of the four Tibetan seats of the Karmapas is the Tsurphu Monastery in U-Tsang, along the Tolung valley of central Tibet.
 The Karmapa's seat built during the Tibetan diaspora is the Dharma Chakra Centre at Rumtek Monastery in Sikkim, India.
 The international monastic seats are Karma Triyana Dharmachakra in New York and Dhagpo Kagyu Ling in Dordogne, France, and in Dominica.

 Born in 1985, it was a few years after the 17th Karmapa, Orgyen Trinley Dorje was located and then recognized in 1992 by the Dalai Lama, and by the Chinese Central Government, that another Karmapa was recognized by Shamar Rinpoche, Trinley Thaye Dorje.
 The identity of the current 17th Karmapa was resolved by the Karmapas themselves, Orgyen Trinley Dorje and Trinley Thaye Dorje, both of whom issued a joint statement on 4 December 2023.